 Much of the repertoire has been a capella, including a number of arrangements originating from the Sing for Pleasure movement.
 Smaller venues include many of the churches in and around Derby, while the choir has also performed at interesting non-ecclesiastical venues such as The Queen’s Hall on London Road, Sharpe’s Pottery Visitors’ Centre in Swadlincote, the Lord Mayor’s Chapel in Bristol and the Riding School at Calke Abbey, the latter with a performance of The Wind in the Willows.
 ‘Pimms in the Park’ at Castle Hayes Park, Tutbury, saw the choir perform to an audience enjoying posh picnics, complete with candelabras!

 In the early days, when the choir was smaller, concerts were even held in private houses, such as a performance for the Delius Society in Nottingham.

 One of the more unusual venues was Steeple Aston in Oxfordshire.

-Helen Alexander, the choir’s current longest serving member, having joined in 1975, remembers: ‘We were to be the evening entertainment at a Medieval Banquet and of course we all dressed appropriately.
+Helen Alexander, who was one of the choir’s longest serving members, having joined in 1975, remembers: ‘We were to be the evening entertainment at a Medieval Banquet and of course we all dressed appropriately.
 The organisers tried to be as authentic as they could so we were asked to sit on the floor in the middle of the diners.
 During the course of the evening the diners went to town and their scraps were tossed into the centre for us.
 Authentic?
 Well I don’t know, but it was jolly uncomfortable and quite bizarre!’